sutsuk/window-share/README.md

-# window-share
+# screen-share
-Window Share for Linux.
+Screen Share for Linux.